MonoidMusician/blog/sources/implicit_arguments.md

 Eurgh.

-Actually I don’t think it’s quite so bad.
+Actually I donʼt think itʼs quite so bad.

 But still have the obvious issue of data in types.